Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 強者為尊該讓我,英雄只此敢爭先。

-See the 08-09-2023 update below for another reason why he might have been called Meihou wang (美猴王).
+See the 08-09-2023 and 09-27-23 updates below for another reason why he might have been called Meihou wang (美猴王).

 2.4.
 Etymology of Surname

 A: In chapter one, the Patriarch Subodhi (Puti zushi, 菩提祖師) relies on Monkey’s appearance to derive a surname for them.
-Some of the etymology mentions feminine concepts, adding support to the idea that Sun Wukong was originally a cis-woman:
+Some of the etymology mentions feminine concepts, adding support to the idea that Sun Wukong was originally a woman:

 The Patriarch laughed and said, “Though your features are not the most attractive, you do resemble a pignolia-eating monkey (husun [猢猻]).
 This gives me the idea of taking a surname for you from your appearance.
 I intended to call you by the name Hu [猢].
 If I drop the animal radical [犭] from this word, what’s left is a compound made up of the two characters, gu [古] and yue [月].
 Gu means aged and yue [“moon”] denotes feminine yin energy [陰], but aged yin cannot reproduce (emphasis added).
 Therefore, it is better to give you the surname of Sun [猻].
 If I drop the animal radical from this word, what we have left is the compound of zi [子] and xi [系].
 Zi means a boy and xi means a baby, and that name exactly accords with the fundamental Doctrine of the Baby Boy.
 So your surname will be ‘Sun’” (Wu & Yu, 2012, vol. 1, p.
 115).